 - Welcome and Orientation Events on arrival including a social reception, tours of campus and the school;

-- A Welcome Pack including a laboratory manual, a laboratory coat (on loan for the duration of the summer school) and safety glasses, reusable water bottle, a laboratory notebook etc.;
+- A Welcome Pack including a laboratory manual, a reusable water bottle, a laboratory notebook;

-- Dedicated school administrator for day-to-day advice and support (no appointment necessary) Monday to Friday;
+- A dedicated school administrator for day-to-day advice and support (no appointment necessary) Monday to Friday;

-- Support from Programme Director and Deputy Programme Director & School Manager as required.
+- Support from the Programme Director and Deputy Programme Director & School Manager.

-All aspect of the organic chemistry curriculum as taught in the US are delivered via two four-week modules, each worth 7.5 ECTS.
-Students attend lectures, tutorials, problem solving workshops and laboratory classes with homework, laboratory reports, laboratory performance and weekly tests combining with the written exam at the end of each module to give an overall result for each module.
-Students are mixed across their home universities in the allocation to labs and tutorials and these groups are changed for the second module.
+All aspects of the organic chemistry curriculum taught in the US are delivered via two four-week modules, each worth 7.5 ECTS.
+Students attend lectures, tutorials, problem-solving workshops and laboratory classes with homework, laboratory reports, laboratory performance and weekly tests combining with the written exam at the end of each module to give an overall result for each module.
+Students are mixed across their home universities in their allocation to labs and tutorials and these groups are changed up for the second module to encourage as much mixing as possible.

 Feedback on homework and weekly tests is routinely provided as soon as possible to aid further learning.
-At the end of the Summer School each student’s grades are reviewed by the faculty involved in delivery the programme and results are then issued to the students’ home universities and a transcript is provided to each student.
+At the end of the Summer School each student’s grades are compiled and formally reviewed and overseen to ensure consistency of grading.
+Results are then issued to each student's home university and a transcript provided to each student.

-Students will be split into groups of 12-15 for tutorials with a dedicated tutor for each of the two modules.
-Tutors will grade homework which students will submit by uploading to a google folder.
+Tutorials: Students will be split into groups of 12-15 for tutorials with a dedicated tutor.

 Assistant Professor Charles C.J.
 Loh